 California hazelnut is a deciduous, multi-stemmed woodland shrub (or small tree), beautifully textured with soft-green, saw-toothed, velvety leaves that adorn arching branches.
-In autumn they turn a glowing yellow or gold.
-Besides seasonal aesthetic interest, there are the hard-shelled edible nuts, which typically mature in late summer to early fall.
+In autumn it turns a glowing yellow or gold.
+Besides seasonal aesthetic interest, it offers hard-shelled edible nuts, which typically mature in late summer to early fall.

 How it grows

 California hazelnut typically can be found on moist, rocky slopes or riparian areas in the understory or at the edge of mixed forests at low to mid-elevations.
 The variety californica naturally occurs in southern B.C., within most counties of Washington and Oregon west of the Cascades (as well as Wallowa County in NE Oregon), and in northern to central California.
 Another variety, Corylus cornuta var. cornuta, commonly known as beaked hazelnut, makes its home east of the Cascades and throughout a large portion of the U.S. According to the US Forest Service, although California hazelnut doesn’t naturally grow with other native hazelnut species, “hybridization is possible in the Willamette Valley of Oregon and other locations where it grows adjacent to European filbert (cultivars of C. avellana) orchards.”
 Corylus americana (American hazelnut) grows in the central and eastern U.S.

 Many wild species eat and disperse the nuts.
 Rabbits and deer eat leaves and sprouts.
 Cover is provided for many species of birds, as well as mammals.